Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 But it does the job as any traditional vacuum would.

-In smaller flats, it fits the bill really well.
+In smaller flats, it fits the bill well.
 It takes up little space and with a full charge has 40 minutes of battery life.
 That’s more than most small cleaning jobs need.
 With no cord to fumble around with, it can be used for quick spot cleans.

 It’s very lightweight at 3.5 kg and very manoeuvrable.
-It swivels so it can negotiate tight turns around furniture and low profile enough to find its way underneath as well.
+It swivels so it can negotiate tight turns around furniture and is low profile enough to find its way underneath as well.

 The GTech cleans right up to the edge of the floor or carpet and the bright LED light makes sure you don’t miss a spot.

 The dirt collection system in the cylinder is genius.
-It compacts the dirt and debris, then, when it comes time to empty, you simply slide out the mess.
+It compacts the dirt and debris, and then, when it comes time to empty, you simply slide out the mess.
 It’s easy and mess-free.

 Verdict?
 If you prefer doing frequent, quick spot cleans over a thorough long cleaning session, then this may be the right vacuum for you.
 Lightweight and easy to use, it means you think less about doing the cleaning and just get on with it.